Software Development Tools: A Comprehensive Overview

 Some programming languages require that the source code is compiled into machine code or interpreted code before runtime.
 This is the case for native languages such as C, C++, Rust, Go, as well as some interpreted languages such as Java and Typescript.
 The compilation process involves several tools, depending on the target output:

 • Compilation into machine code: The compiler transforms source code files into assembly code.
 The assembler then converts the assembly code into machine code.
-For a library, the archiver bundles the machine code files into a single archive.
-For a standalone executable, the linker combines the machine code files into one, resolving references and linking external elements.
+For a static linked library, the archiver bundles the machine code files into a single archive.
+For a dynamic linked library or a standalone executable, the linker combines the machine code files into one, resolving references and linking external elements.

 • Compilation into interpreted code: The compiler converts the source code files into interpreted code.
 The archiver then bundles these interpreted code files into a single archive.